 The Clinic is currently run by a Management Committee which includes two or three appointed student directors.
 Students also play a role in management in the form of four firm managers.
 Other students also help with various clinic activities, such as developing clinic policy, organising training, publicity, communications, and social events.
 So, if you're interested in a future in management and developing your personal skills, there are many exciting opportunities you can take advantage of.

 You can join the Law Clinic in your first year, and continue throughout your duration at Essex.
 Applications open in the summer for a few weeks during the start of term.
-2022-23 applications are now closed but will reopen in the summer term for 2023-24 entry.

 If you're in your second year, you can register for module LW250 Legal Advice Casework.
 If you register you'll be contacted with details about the application process to the Clinic.
 If you're applying through this method, the deadline for your application is usually slightly earlier, as it is required for registration at Essex.